 Scholarships in Korean Studies

-For entry in January or September 2024, we are offering one incoming PhD student paying home (Scotland/UK) rates a scholarship covering full tuition fees for three years of study.
+For entry in September 2024 or January 2025, we are delighted to offer one student paying home (Scotland/UK) rates a scholarship covering full tuition fees for three years of PhD study.

 These scholarships have been made possible by the Academy of Korean Studies (AKS) which has funded us as the Scottish Centre for Korean Studies from June 2019 until May 2027.